Lindachang186/Lindachang186.github.io/_posts/2018-12-20-lindas_rick_and_morty_cli_-_project_1.markdown

   end
 ```

 It was really satisfying to see my code working in the end but there was a lot of times when I felt like I wasn't confident my code was going to work.
 I had to use binding.pry a lot.
-I also felt like a lot of the times I was over complicating what had to be done in my head which meant I needed to walk away and listen to my advice in the [previous blog post](https://lindachang186.github.io/top_3_ways_to_deal_with_coders_block).
+I also felt like a lot of the times I was over complicating what had to be done in my head which meant I needed to walk away and listen to my advice in my [previous blog post](https://lindachang186.github.io/top_3_ways_to_deal_with_coders_block).

 But now you can check out my project on github.
 In summation my project interacts with the user and asks them if they want to find a character or if they want to generate a random character!
 Wubba-lubba-dub-dub!